Naples Homes & Real Estate

 Naples School Information

 The Collier County Public School System serves 47,000 students in Naples.
-Students who live in a subdivision of Naples also have the option of exploring many of the area's private schools, such as St. Elizabeth Seton School, the St. John Neumann High School, the Community School of Naples, the Seacrest Country Day School, the Mason Classical Academy, and others.
+Students in Naples also have the option of exploring many of the area's private schools, such as St. Elizabeth Seton School, the St. John Neumann High School, the Community School of Naples, the Seacrest Country Day School, the Mason Classical Academy, and others.
 There are no colleges or universities in any subdivision of Naples, but the Florida Gulf Coast University offers continuing education courses in its satellite campus in the downtown Naples neighborhood.

 Naples is a great place to consider for buyers who want a home in a small community with access to a wide range of amenities.
 In addition to all the amenities listed above, Naples also boasts more than 300 sunny days per year, and this community is an ideal place to call home.